pannaf/valkyrie/README.md

 - [Onboarding](#onboarding): onboard a new user and learn about them
 - [Goal Setting](#goal-setting): help a user set goals and update their goals
 - [Workout Programming](#workout-programming): given the user profile and their goals, plan a 1 week workout program
-- [Answer About V Questions](#answer-about-v-questions): share a little personality and answer some basic design questions
+- [Answer "About V Questions"](#-answer-about-v-questions): share a little personality and answer some basic design questions

 ### Onboarding
 TODO